First published April 2026 | Words and photos by Luke Digweed | Read time 25 minutes | 3 comments

 [View Metro Map]

 Several ticket options are available on Line 1.
-Single fares are distance-based, meaning you pay according to how far you travel.
-In addition, there are day tickets, three-day passes, and monthly passes.
-Which tickets are available to you depends largely on how you choose to pay (see Paying for Tickets for details).
+However, ticketing can sometimes feel more complicated than it needs to be.
+Ticket options range from single journeys to monthly passes.
+Single and return fares are distance-based, meaning the price depends on where you start, where you finish, and how far you travel.
+Other options include 1-day, 3-day and monthly passes.
+Which tickets are available to you depends partly on how you choose to pay (see the table below and Ticket Payment & Use for further details).

-Single fare tickets are distance-based, with prices determined by your entry station, exit station, and the distance between them.
-These tickets are only available when paying by cash, and you must select your destination at the time of purchase.
+Single and return tickets require you to select your destination at the time of purchase.
 If you buy the wrong ticket and attempt to exit at a different station, staff will require you to pay again at your destination.
-These tickets can be brought by cash and app.
-Not through machine via card.

 ❤️Like this guide?
 Support Vietnam Coracle with a donation or join my Patreon to help keep this website free & 100% independent.
 Thank you, Tom